Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

   Yep.
 For mod authors, see the [author guide](author-guide.md) for more info on how this works.

 ## Compatibility
-Compatible with Stardew Valley 1.6+ on Linux/macOS/Windows, both single-player and multiplayer.
+Compatible with Stardew Valley 1.6.9+ on Linux/macOS/Windows, both single-player and multiplayer.

 **In multiplayer, the mod will only work if the host player has it installed.**

 ## See also
 * [Release notes](release-notes.md)

+[Generic Mod Config Menu]: https://www.nexusmods.com/stardewvalley/mods/5098